Dynamic-Systems-Biology/ReDyMo-CPP/README.md

 ## Parameters
 In this version of ReDyMo, most parameters are mandatory and are listed below:

-- __--cells__ <number_of_cells>: Number of independent simulations to be made. number_of_cells is a positive integer.
+- __\-\-cells__ <number_of_cells>: Number of independent simulations to be made. number_of_cells is a positive integer.

-- __--dormant__ <dormant_flag>: Flag that either activates ('true') or disables ('false') the firing of dormant origins. dormant_value is a Boolean flag.
+- __\-\-dormant__ <dormant_flag>: Flag that either activates ('true') or disables ('false') the firing of dormant origins. dormant_value is a Boolean flag.
 It is noteworthy that the dormant origing firing does not work when constitutive origins are used (parameter --constitutive).

-- __--organism__ <'organism_name'>: Name of the parasite species, as saved in the database. 'organism_name' is a string (in space-separated names, use single quotation marks).
+- __\-\-organism__ <'organism_name'>: Name of the parasite species, as saved in the database. 'organism_name' is a string (in space-separated names, use single quotation marks).

-- __--resources__ <number_of_forks>: Number of available forks for the replication process. number_of_forks is a positive integer.
+- __\-\-resources__ <number_of_forks>: Number of available forks for the replication process. number_of_forks is a positive integer.

-- __--speed__ <speed_value>: Velocity of each replication fork (in number of nucleotides per iteration). speed_value is a positive integer.
+- __\-\-speed__ <speed_value>: Velocity of each replication fork (in number of nucleotides per iteration). speed_value is a positive integer.

-- __--timeout__ <timeout_value>: Maximum allowed number of iterations of a simulation; if this value is reached, then a simulation is ended even if DNA replication is not completed yet.
+- __\-\-timeout__ <timeout_value>: Maximum allowed number of iterations of a simulation; if this value is reached, then a simulation is ended even if DNA replication is not completed yet.

-The two optional parameters are:
+The three optional parameters are:

-- __--constitutive__ <range>: When this parameter is provided, a DNA replication must use the set of constitutive origins within the database instead of the probability landscape. range is a positive integer, and specifies the range of nucleotides around each constitutive origin that can initiate replication.
+- __\-\-constitutive__ <range>: When this parameter is provided, a DNA replication must use the set of constitutive origins within the database instead of the probability landscape. range is a positive integer, and specifies the range of nucleotides around each constitutive origin that can initiate replication.

-- __--period__ <period_value>: Period (in number of simulation iterations) between two consecutive activations (i.e. RNAP binding) of a transcription region. period_value is a positive integer.
+- __\-\-period__ <period_value>: Period (in number of simulation iterations) between two consecutive activations (i.e. RNAP binding) of a transcription region. period_value is a positive integer.
 If this parameter is not set, then the simulation is carried out without transcription.

+- __\-\-seed__ \<seed\>: Changes the random generator seed to the given one.
+This is useful to reproduce an experiment.
+If this parameter is not used, a random seed will be used.

 ## Running the simulation